cert-manager/cert-manager/docs/user-guides/migrating-from-kube-lego.md

 chose `letsencrypt-private-key`.

 Once done, we need to create this new resource in the `kube-system` namespace.
-By default, cert-manager stores supporting resources for ClusterIssuer's in the namespace that it is running in, and we used `kube-system` when deploying cert-manager above.
+By default, cert-manager stores supporting resources for ClusterIssuers in the namespace that it is running in, and we used `kube-system` when deploying cert-manager above.
 You should change this if you have deployed cert-manager into a different namespace.